mhaseeb123/gcb/README.md

-# GPU-GPU Communication Benchamrks (GCommBench)
+# GPU-GPU Communication Benchmarks (GCommBench)
-GCommBench is a library of comprehensive applications for benchmarking GPU-GPU communication across varying message sizes, frequency, patterns, system topology using MPI, CUDA-aware MPI, NCCL, and NVSHMEM.
+The GCommBench is a library of comprehensive applications for benchmarking GPU-GPU communication across varying message sizes, frequency, patterns, system topology using MPI, CUDA-aware MPI, NCCL, and NVSHMEM.
 GCommBench is written in modern C++ and CUDA.

 # Dependencies
 # Build